For Students and Parents

 TAKING A STUDENT OFF CAMPUS (Minor)

 Students aged 17 and under must sign out in the office before leaving campus.
-Students must have a signed Visitor Permission Form on file in the office to depart with anyone other than their parent.
-Visitors must show identification and be listed on the Visitor Release Form or the student may not depart our campus.
+Students must have a signed Student Release Form on file in the office to depart with anyone other than their parent.
+Visitors must show identification and be listed on the Visitor Permission/Release Form or the student may not depart our campus.
 These precautions are in place to ensure the safety of all our young students.

 You may send letters or packages to students via USPS, FedEx, UPS, or another courier.
 Label letters or packages as follows: